dtcenter/METplus/docs/Users_Guide/installation.rst

 page includes a link to the **Existing Builds and Docker** for that version.
 The METplus team supports the installation of the METplus components on several operational and research high performance computing platforms, including those at NCAR, NOAA, and other community machines.
-A link to the pre-built METplus images on DockerHub is also provided.
+Pre-built METplus images on DockerHub are also provided.

 Programming/scripting languages
 ===============================